By Nancy · Last updated: July 26, 2026

 Bell Media's IPTV Expansion Plans

-Bell Media is likely to focus on enhancing its IPTV offerings by bundling services and improving content delivery.
-Their strategy includes investing in original content to attract and retain subscribers.
+Bell Media is expected to enhance its IPTV services by combining offerings and refining content delivery.
+Their approach involves investing in unique content to draw in and keep subscribers.

 Rogers and Telus Competitive Positioning

-Rogers and Telus are also positioning themselves competitively by offering bundled services that include high-speed internet and wireless plans.
-This approach aims to increase customer loyalty and reduce churn rates.
+Rogers and Telus are also strategically positioning themselves by providing bundled services that encompass high-speed internet and mobile plans.
+This strategy seeks to boost customer loyalty and minimize churn rates.

 Emerging Competitors to Watch